“Let’s get down to it Boppers . . .”

 A gang called The Warriors is wrongly accused of murdering Cyrus, and what follows is a plotline worthy of a video game as the gang must travel all the way from the Bronx Zoo to their home turf of Coney Island without being eliminated by the rival gangs.

 Each gang has their own strengths, weaknesses and ‘theme’ – there are guys in greasepaint and baseball uniforms, zoot suits, skinheads . . . even mimes!
+The baseball-themed gang is called The Furies and a siren-esque all-female gang is known as The Lizzies.

 The Warriors hold their own in several extremely well-choreographed fight scenes, including one in a subway station bathroom that reportedly took a week to film.